spatialos/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 2. [How to Use the Endpoint](#2---how-to-use-the-endpoint)
 3. [GKE Debug & Cleanup](#3---gke-debug--cleanup)

+Before you begin..

+- Ensure you have followed all the steps in [analytics-pipeline/README.md](analytics-pipeline/README.md).

 ## (1) - Initiating, Verifying & Deploying the Analytics Endpoint

 ### (1.1) - Triggering the Server Code Directly